asaidimu/tasker/README.md

 We appreciate your interest in contributing!
 To ensure a smooth contribution process, please follow these guidelines:

 1.  **Fork the repository** and create your branch from `main`.
-2.  **Keep your code clean and well-documented.** Follow Go's idiomatic style.
+2.  **Keep your code clean and well-documented.** Follow Go's idiomatic style and best practices.
 3.  **Write clear, concise commit messages** that describe your changes.
+We generally follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) (e.g., `feat: add new feature`, `fix: resolve bug`).
 4.  **Ensure your changes are tested.** New features require new tests, and bug fixes should include a test that reproduces the bug.
 5.  **Open a Pull Request** against the `main` branch.
-Provide a detailed description of your changes.
+Provide a detailed description of your changes, including context, problem solved, and how it was solved.

 ### Issue Reporting